amr08/Lab-Demo/README.md

 ## Duke University, Division of Medical Oncology, Department of Tumor Immunology and Oncology
 ###Laboratory of Brent, Hanks, M.D., Ph.D.

-**Problem:**  	Previous website was aesthetically unappealing and outdated as shown directly below
+**Problem:**  	Previous website was aesthetically unappealing and outdated as shown directly below.

-**Task:**       Transferred all content over to Node.js .
-Update UX/UI
+**Task:**       Transferred all content over to Node.js.
+Update UX/UI.

+**Technologies used:** Node.js, Express.js, EJS, Materilize

+**Outcome:** 	Success!
+Recreated the lab’s website with up to date technologies.

 ### Lab's old site